Skip to content

 • Speed and Cost: Can run in less than 5 minutes for under $10.

-• Human Correlation: AlpacaEval 2.0 (with length-controlled win rates) has a 0.98 Spearman correlation with Chatbot Arena.
+• Human Correlation: AlpacaEval 2.0 has a 0.98 Spearman correlation with Chatbot Arena.

-• Length Normalization: Includes a "Length-Controlled" win rate to mitigate the common LLM bias of preferring longer outputs.
+• Length Normalization: Effectively mitigates the bias toward longer outputs.

 • Reproducibility: Uses fixed evaluation sets and cached annotations.